 Erin Carey, MD is an Assistant Professor in the Department of Obstetrics and Gynecology and Division Director of the Minimally Invasive Gynecologic Surgery Division.
 Dr. Carey received her Bachelor of Liberal Arts and Doctor of Medicine in a combined BA-MD program at the University of Missouri, Kansas City, in 2006.
 She completed her residency in Obstetrics and Gynecology at the Mayo Clinic in Rochester, Minnesota in 2010 and a fellowship in advanced laparoscopy and pelvic pain at the University of North Carolina at Chapel Hill in 2012.
 Dr. Carey also received a master of science in clinical research at the UNC-Chapel Hill Gillings School of Public Health in 2012 and completed a fellowship in pain anesthesia at UNC-Chapel Hill in 2013.
 She worked at the University of Kansas Medical Center as an Assistant Professor at the Center for Pelvic Pain and Sexual Health, Department of Obstetrics and Gynecology before returning to UNC in 2016.

-Paola Gehrig, MD (Professor, Division Director), Linda Van Le, MD (Professor) and John Soper, M.D (Professor) of the Division of Gynecologic Oncology.
-Drs.
-Gehrig, Van Le, and Soper have extensive experience in complex pelvic surgery as well as expertise in complex pelvic reconstruction, gastrointestinal, and genital-urinary procedures.
+Paola Gehrig, MD (Professor, Division Director), Linda Van Le, MD (Professor), John Soper, M.D (Professor), John Boggess (Professor), Vickie Bae-Jump (Professor), Wendy Brewster ( Professor), Leslie Clark (Assistant Professor), Lauren Dockery (Assistant Professor) oof the Division of Gynecologic Oncology.
+Our gynecologic oncologists have extensive experience in complex pelvic surgery as well as expertise in complex pelvic reconstruction, gastrointestinal, and genital-urinary procedures.
 Areas of expertise include large and small bowel procedures, ureteral anastomosis and reimplantation, and urinary diversion procedures.
-Drs.
-Gehrig, Van Le, and Soper are also nationally recognized researchers, educators, and mentors in the subspecialty of Gynecologic Oncology and have served as exceptionally strong supporters of the Female Pelvic Medicine/Reconstructive Surgery fellowship program both at the local and national levels.
+They are also nationally recognized researchers, educators, and mentors in the subspecialty of Gynecologic Oncology and have served as exceptionally strong supporters of the Female Pelvic Medicine and Reconstructive Surgery fellowship program both at the local and national levels.

 Wendy R. Brewster, MD, PhD is the Director of the Center for Women’s Health Research.
 The mission of the CWHR is to improve the health of women through multidisciplinary research, education and advocacy through the development of researchers and community partnership.
 Dr. Brewster is also an Associate Professor in the Division of Gynecologic Oncology, Department of Obstetrics and Gynecology, School of Medicine, and an Associate Professor in the Department of Epidemiology, School of Public Health.
 Dr. Brewster is a population scientist with a research interest in early detection and prevention of gynecologic malignancies.
 Dr. Brewster’s academic interests are also in the areas of gynecologic oncology and cancer epidemiology.
 Dr. Brewster is a clinically active member of the Gynecologic Oncology Division in the Department of Obstetrics.
 Dr. Brewster received her medical degree from the Geffen School of Medicine at UCLA and completed residency in Obstetrics and Gynecology at Harbor-UCLA Medical Center.
 She then completed her GYN Oncology Fellowship and PhD with an emphasis in cancer epidemiology at the University of California, Irvine.